japila-books/spark-sql-internals/docs/spark-sql-UnsafeHashedRelation.md

 get(key: InternalRow): Iterator[InternalRow]
 ----

-NOTE: `get` is part of link:spark-sql-HashedRelation.adoc#get[HashedRelation Contract] to give the internal rows for the given key or `null`.
+NOTE: `get` is part of spark-sql-HashedRelation.md#get[HashedRelation Contract] to give the internal rows for the given key or `null`.

 `get`...FIXME